-- 1. Promotion and distribution of the Korean and English publications of "Longing to Meet You" small-group leadership training materials and publish its Spanish version in collaboration with the National Plan for Hispanic and Latino Ministry. - 2.
-Development of a new Small Group ministry resources website with documents, videos, and networking materials. - 3.
-Direct funding and leadership resources for national and regional small-group ministry training based on "Longing to Meet You." - 4.
-Specialized small group ministry resources and training for specific contexts, including clergywomen and cross-racial appointments.
+1. Promotion and distribution of the Korean and English publications of "Longing to Meet You" small-group leadership training materials and collaborate with the National Plan for Hispanic and Latino Ministry its Spanish version.

+2. Development of a new Small Group ministry resources website with documents, videos, and networking materials.

+3. Direct funding and leadership resources for national and regional small-group ministry training based on "Longing to Meet You."

+4. Specialized small group ministry resources and training for specific contexts, including laity and seminarians.